Setting up the AWS CLI - AWS Command Line Interface

 IAM role

 This example is for assuming an IAM role.
 Profiles that use IAM roles pull credentials from another profile, and then apply IAM role permissions.
 In the following examples, default is the source profile for credentials and user1 borrows the same credentials then assumes a new role.
-For more information, see Use an IAM role in the AWS CLI.
+For more information, see Using an IAM role in the AWS CLI.

 Credentials file